Voyonic-Systems/Echoes/README.md

 </ItemGroup>
 ```

+> [!CAUTION]
+> You currently have to place your translation (.toml) files and the generated code in a **separate project**.
+This is because Avalonia also generates
+> code using their XAML compiler.
+In order for the xaml compiler to see your translations you need to put them in a different project.
+Otherwise you'll get a
+> compiler error.

 ### Translation Files
 Translations are loaded from `.toml` files.
 The invariant file is **special** as it's structure included configuration data.
 Language files are identified by `_{lang}.toml` postfix.